haxamxam/ParkingSystem/README.md

 # Parking System Application

-Simple CLI application for a Parking System using Java
+Simple CLI application for a Parking System using Java.

+Run the main function in the Application class to start the application.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.